Osteopathy & Pregnancy

 - High blood pressure

-How Osteopathy can help during pregnancy
+Osteopathy during pregnancy

 The philosophy of Osteopathy is that structure and function are interrelated.
 In laymans terms this means that our treatments aim to normalise the structure, so that it functions as efficiently as possible.

 At Liforce Osteopathy, we use specifically designed pregnancy cushions if we need you to lie on your front for certain techniques.
-All of our pregnant patients tell us how comfortable they are and can accommodate any woman, regardless of size.
+All of our pregnant patients tell us how comfortable they are and the cushions can accommodate any woman, regardless of size.
 In fact, some women want to take it home with them just so they can continue to lie on their tummy!

 Osteopathy after pregnancy

-Osteopathic treatment may also help with the musculoskeletal aches and pains associated with poor breast-feeding posture, lifting car capsules and prams, carrying your baby and bending over the cot.
+We often see women post-natally for musculoskeletal aches and pains associated with poor breast-feeding posture, lifting car capsules and prams, carrying your baby and bending over the cot.